michaelbigelow/academic-kickstart/content/about/experience.md

   company_url = ""
   location = "Salt Lake City, UT" date_start = "2012-06-01"
-  date_end = ""
+  date_end = "2020-04-01"
   description = """
-  Provide tutoring services on an as-needed basis for all levels of math from algebra 2 through calculus, linear algebra, and beyond.
+  Provided tutoring services on an as-needed basis for all levels of math from algebra 2 through calculus, linear algebra, and beyond.
   """
 +++